zoff-kollektiv/cifar/data/pages/sanctions.md

 Sanctions are imposed by the Council of the EU to promote the objectives of the Common Foreign and Security Policy: peace, democracy and the respect for the rule of law, human rights and international law.

-Each year, the Council of the EU decides whether sanctions should be renewed, amended or lifted.
+Each year, the Council of the EU decides whether these sanctions should be renewed, amended or lifted.
+[1](https://eeas.europa.eu/topics/external-investment-plan/423/sanctions-policy_en)

 ## Glossary